Skating can be fun and requires good sized and good quality roller skates to enhance that experience.

 Regardless of the brand or quality of the roller skates, you need to cause and ensure that you keep up with their care and maintenance periodically, as they begin to show signs of wear and tear with regular usage and the bumps and tugs that they get exposed to.

-Tighten your trucks – Although you will notice a lot of professional or advanced skaters loosening their trucks to enhance maneuverability, it is always suggested that novice skaters should keep their boots and trucks tighter and secured, to avoid any slip or trip that can cause injury or generally be dangerous.
+Tighten your trucks – Although you will notice a lot of professional or advanced skaters loosening their trucks to enhance maneuverability, it is always suggested that novice skaters should keep their boots and trucks tighter and secured, to avoid any slip or trip that can cause injury or generally be dangerous, and not son loose that you can move them with just your fingers.

-Touch your toes – The toe stops in most of the skates are adjustable, and every skater needs to find that sweet spot in accordance with their own shoe size (or if non-adjustable, then ensure that the toe stop stays secured to the boot at all times).
+Touch your toes – The toe stops in most of the skates are adjustable, and every skater needs to find that sweet spot in accordance with their own shoe size (or if non-adjustable, then ensure that the toe stop stays securely attached to the boot at all times).

 Roller Skate Maintenance Schedule

 You will be pleased to know that roller skates are not that high maintenance.
-It only takes regular inspections and some important adjustments to maximize their output, as well as keep them safe and secure for longer.
+It only takes inspections and some important adjustments to maximize their output on a regular basis, as well as keep them safe and secure for longer.
 Let us see those periodic maintenance schedules that you need to be aware of.

 Every time you set out to skate, you need to ensure that you clean and dry them beforehand.
 This is regardless of the terrain or surface that you are skating on, as you are bound to pick up some dirt, dust or debris when you use it on a surface or ground.
 Also, the sweat that is produced from the feet is soaked up by the boots, which will erode them with time, if not taken care of periodically.